olsonb97/quickparse/README.md

         - YAML keys must occur in the text being parsed.

 ### YAML Patterns
-Define device variables with minimal regex patterns (Sequences parse in hierarchical order) Each regex string requires exactly one group () for parsing:
+- Define device variables with minimal regex patterns.
+(Sequences parse in hierarchical order)
+- Each regex string requires exactly one group () for parsing.

 ```yaml
 C9200L: